History of the Opera web browser: Version 9

 Opera introduced Widgets, small web applications, a built-in BitTorrent client, improved content blocking and a built-in tool for creating and editing search engines.

 Opera also added ability to read MHTML and to save the web page as archives.

 Version 9.1 (released in 2006) introduced fraud protection using technology from GeoTrust, a digital certificate provider, and PhishTank, an organization that tracks known phishing web sites.

 Version 9.2, codenamed Merlin, introduced Speed Dial, 3 × 3 small thumbnails which are shown instead of a blank page.

 Version 9.5, codenamed Kestrel (after the Kestrel falcon), was released to span the gap between Opera 9.2 and Opera 10.
 It included some of the rendering improvements due to be made in Opera 10 and also aimed to provide better integration with various operating systems.
 The first alpha build of Opera 9.5 was released on September 4, 2007.
 The first public beta was released on October 25, 2007, and the final version was released on June 12, 2008.
 The final release was downloaded more than 4.5 million times in the first 5 days.

 Opera 9.5 has improved support for Cascading Style Sheets (CSS), including many more CSS3 selectors and the CSS2 text-shadow property.
 Support for other web standards was also improved.
 For example, Opera 9.5's Scalable Vector Graphics (SVG) implementation supports 93.8% of the W3C's SVG test suite, and built-in support for Animated Portable Network Graphics (APNG) and MathML.
 Opera 9.5 also supports high-security Extended Validation Certificates and added malware protection through partnership with Haute Secure.

 The interface underwent a few alterations as well, using "Sharp" by default, a new skin designed to be more intuitive, though the classic skin was still available as a user preference.
 Screen reader support has been added back in.
 Opera's mail client, Opera Mail, has been updated, with an improved indexing feature and many bugfixes.
 Opera 9.5 also lets users save bookmarks, notes, the Personal Bar and Speed Dial settings to the Opera Link service.
 These preferences can then be synchronized with another Opera browser, such as a copy of Opera Mini running on a mobile phone.

 Alongside the new features, Opera 9.5 had new performance improvements.
 For example, x64-bit editions of Opera for compatible Linux and BSD operating systems.
-On the other hand, SPARC Linux support has been dropped.

 Version 9.6 improved Opera Link with the new opportunity to sync custom search engines and typed history.
 Feed preview and an updated Opera Mail client were additional changes.